 Age Grading takes your time and uses the world record time for your sex and age group to produce a score (a percentage).
 This score allows you to compare your personal performance against other people's performances even though they might be a different age and a different sex to you - the higher the score the better the performance.
 The scores can also be compared across different race distances - to allow you to, for example, compare a 5km time against a marathon.For more information, please see our Support page.

-Course DescriptionThis is a 2 lap undulating course, starting 150m down the footpath adjacent to the Stables and Courtyard leading to car park (approx. 5 min walk from car park).
+Course DescriptionThis is a 2 lap undulating course, starting 150m down the footpath adjacent to the Stables and Courtyard leading to the car park (approx. 5 min walk from car park).

 Turn right turn into the Old Car Park Loop and back onto the downhill path towards the lake.
 Repeat the lap round the Wooded Copse, onto the Copse unmade road, up the Obelisk path, through the Obelisk Gate, three quarters of the way up the Obelisk Path, U turn, back through the Obelisk Gate and all the way up the hill.